C.22 Procedures for Changes in Graduate Curricula

 1. Minor modifications of existing courses are not required to be submitted on petitions.
 The procedure for minor modifications is described in section b. below.
 Minor modifications include such things as changes in course title, course number in which the course level remains the same, prefix if the proposed prefix has been officially approved for use, course description, and prerequisite where the change is necessary because of a change in the title or number of the prerequisite course.

-2. Requests for approval of minor modifications are submitted to the director of Graduate Studies by the dean of the college requesting the modification.
+2. Requests for approval of minor modifications are submitted to the Dean, School of Graduate Studies by the dean of the college requesting the modification.
 The request may be made in the form of a memorandum from the dean.
 A memorandum requesting approval of minor modifications may include modifications to two or more courses.
 For each approval requested, the memorandum should state the type of modification proposed, the reason for the modification, and both the existing and proposed course description.
-Upon receipt of such a request the director of Graduate Studies will consult with the provost.
+Upon receipt of such a request the Dean, School of Graduate Studies will consult with the provost.
 Their agreement will constitute approval of the modification(s) and the provost will publish a notice of this approval.

 5. Experimental and Special Graduate Courses